slashsbluesball/happeo-user-provisioning/README.md

 $
 ```

-This jar file will be start an application and expose on [http://localhost:8080](http://localhost:8080).
+This jar file will start an application and expose on [http://localhost:8080](http://localhost:8080).

 Reach the [welcome page](http://localhost:8080/api/msg/hello) via web browser.